-Financial institutions and third-party service providers may agree on certain provisions to monitor and manage supply chain risks in their contracts for critical services in a proportionate and risk-based manner, including but not limited to:
+Financial institutions and third-party service providers may agree on certain provisions to monitor and manage supply chain risks in their contracts for critical services in a proportionate and riskbased manner, including but not limited to:

-- A commitment by third-party service providers to ensure that nth-party service providers, in particular those that are key to the delivery of the critical service, meet appropriate resilience and service standards; and - Granting financial institutions rights to: - Have access to, and as appropriate audit, information on third-party service providers' supply chain risk management.
-For instance, audit reports, certifications or the results of tests (e.g. scenario tests involving disruption at an nth-party service provider); - Be notified promptly of supply chain disruption impacting critical services or posing significant risks to the confidentiality, integrity or availability of their data; and - Receive timely notification of planned changes to key nth-party service providers.
+- A commitment by third-party service providers to ensure that nth-party service providers, in particular those that are key to the delivery of the critical service, meet appropriate resilience and service standards, including by implementing an appropriate supply chain risk management framework. - To grant financial institutions the rights to: - Have access to, and as appropriate audit, information on third-party service providers' supply chain risk management.
+For instance, audit reports, certifications or the results of tests (e.g. scenario tests involving disruption at a key nth-party service provider); - Be notified promptly of supply chain disruption impacting critical services or posing significant risks to the confidentiality, integrity or availability of their data; and - Receive timely notification of planned changes to key nth-party service providers.